dragonflyoss/d7y.io/docs/operations/deployment/applications/scheduler.md

 - Build a scheduling directed acyclic graph for the P2P cluster.
 - Remove abnormal peer based on peer multi-feature evaluation results.
 - In the case of scheduling failure, notice peer back-to-source download.
+- Provide metadata storage to support file writing and seeding.

 ## Scheduling {#scheduling}